Chudbrochil/Personal-Repo/README.md

 ## UNM ##
 This directory corresponds to the classes I took at University of New Mexico where I am still attending.
 I started UNM in Fall of 2016 major'ing in Computer Science.
 I then found myself drawn towards Mathematics and decided to double major in Math as of Fall 2017.
-I am planned to graduate UNM with a Bachelor's of Science in Computer Science and Bachelor's of Science in Mathematics with a concentration in Mathematics of Computation in Spring 2019.
+I am planned to graduate UNM with a Bachelor's of Science in Computer Science and Bachelor's of Science in Applied Mathematics in Spring 2019.
 As of Fall 2017 I have been accepted into the "Shared Credit Program" that allows me to take Graduate level electives while continuing my undergraduate degree.
 I will be taking my first graduate courses this Spring 2018.
 I plan to complete my MS in Spring 2020.
-My current GPA is 4.17.
+My current GPA is 4.10.

 Relevant classes taken: